IMBA Stem Cell Core Facility

 Human iPS Reprogramming Service

-We reprogram cells under feeder-dependent conditions and are currently transitioning to feeder-free workflows.
+We reprogram cells under feeder-dependent conditions.

 NOTE: The facility must comply with existing ethics laws therefore all patient material for iPS derivation must receive ethics approval.